openedx/open-edx-proposals/oeps/best-practices/oep-0037-bp-test-data.rst

 To keep data loading modular, the dev data specification for each IDA should live in its own yaml file.

-Each ``load_dev_data`` management command should take the specification from the yaml file and call on the data generation fuctions that correspond to keys in yaml file.
+Each ``load_dev_data`` management command should take the specification from the yaml file and call on the data generation functions that correspond to keys in yaml file.

 Each data loading function should be executed during the respective IDA's test suite, in order to ensure that it stays functional across schema and code changes.
 This also makes it clear what change triggered failure to load the data, making it much faster to make the appropriate fixes.